snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 In order to be whitelisted, influencers typically have to go through a vetting process, which may include providing information about their followers, engagement rates, and content history.
 Companies may also require influencers to sign a contract or agreement outlining the terms of their partnership and any requirements for content creation or promotion.
 ## Don't confuse influencer whitelisting with paid partnerships
+Influencers typically collaborate with brands through paid partnerships and sponsored posts on their profiles, or by sharing products that have been gifted to them by brands.

+It is often required by law for influencers to disclose any paid content by using hashtags such as #sponsored or #gifted or by explicitly stating the partnership at the beginning of the post.
+You can find more information about branded content policies on Facebook and Instagram.

+In most cases, sponsored influencer content will include a declaration of the partnership at the top of the post.

 ## What is dark posting?
 ## What are the pros and cons of whitelisting for a brand?